Aliases for GDI2 Gene

 GeneCards Summary for GDI2 Gene

 GDI2 (GDP Dissociation Inhibitor 2) is a Protein Coding gene.
-Among its related pathways are RAB GEFs exchange GTP for GDP on RABs and Vesicle-mediated transport.
-GO annotations related to this gene include poly(A) RNA binding and small GTPase binding.
+Among its related pathways are p75 NTR receptor-mediated signalling and RAB GEFs exchange GTP for GDP on RABs.
+Gene Ontology (GO) annotations related to this gene include small GTPase binding.
 An important paralog of this gene is GDI1.